What Is a Diamond Alternative?

 From sparkly moissanite to out of this world opals, there are several diamond alternatives that might strike your fancy.
 Keep reading to discover the nine most popular varieties for different engagement rings and jewelry pieces.

 The Nexus Diamond™ Alternative

 The Nexus Diamond™ alternative is a patented lab created diamond simulant that, among all simulants, most closely imitates the look and wear of a diamond.
 This stone simulates a perfect diamond as it can cut glass, is completely colorless, rates internally flawless on the diamond clarity chart, and is cut to maximize brilliance and fire.
-Unlike other diamond alternatives, the Nexus Diamond™ alternative should not chip, crack, or become discolored or cloudy over time.
-However, if something should happen to your Nexus Diamond™ alternative, we offer a Lifetime Stone Guarantee to ensure the quality of the stone forever.
+Unlike other synthetic diamond alternatives, the Nexus Diamond™ alternative should not chip, crack, or become discolored or cloudy over time.
+However, if something should happen to your Nexus Diamond™ alternative, the company offers a Lifetime Stone Guarantee to ensure the quality of the stone forever.

 Originally thought to be a diamond due to its hardness – a 9.5 on the Mohs scale – Moissanite was discovered in 1893 and is the world’s second hardest mineral.
 Moissanite is composed of silicon carbide and reveals a different kind of brilliance than that of a diamond.
 Traditional diamonds reflect light in brilliance, fire, and scintillation, while a Moissanite stone exhibits a disco ball effect consisting of vivid rainbow flashes.

 This diamond alternative is typically considered colorless; however, some stones do have a yellow or grayish hue.
 Moissanite comes at a very affordable price and acts as a fabulous center stone.